Categories

 No Opt-Out Mechanism

-It’s not just about being courteous; it’s actually a legal requirement under laws like the CAN-SPAM Act in the U.S. and GDPR in Europe to offer a clear and easy way for recipients to unsubscribe from your emails.
+It’s not about being courteous.
+But it’s actually a legal requirement under laws like the CAN-SPAM Act (for the US) and GDPR (for Europe).

 No Time Interval Between Emails